This story was originally published by The Hechinger Report, a national nonprofit newsroom that reports on one topic: education.

 Voters largely approved funding for children, though holdouts remain

 Here’s a look at how early childhood fared this election tallied on Nov 8.
-This article will be updated as more results are available.
+For updated results follow links in each description.

 Child care: